 The aim of the study was to compare the ability of nondemented subjects with PD and age-matched control subjects to perform dual motor tasks while walking.
-Previous studies on performance in PD task investigated upper limb laboratory tasks, such as finger tapping, isolated limb movements, and pursuit tracking tasks that bear little relation to the complex motor skills performed in everyday life.
-Therefore, to enhance the ecological validity of this study, performance was examined for three goaldirected tasks of everyday living with increasing levels of complexity.
+Previous studies on dual task performance in PD mainly investigated upper limb laboratory tasks, such as finger tapping, isolated limb movements, and pursuit tracking tasks that bear little relation to the complex motor skills performed in everyday life.
+Therefore, to enhance the ecological validity of this study, gait performance was examined for three goal-directed tasks of everyday living with increasing levels of complexity.
 These tasks were (1) free walking, (2) walking carrying a tray, and (3) walking carrying a tray with four plastic glasses.